terraform-cisco-modules/easy-imm-comprehensive-example/README.md

 ### Certificate Management - FIAttached Servers

-* cert_mgmt_certificate: Options are 1-5 for Up to 5 Certificates.
+* `cert_mgmt_certificate`: Options are 1-5 for Up to 5 Certificates.
 Variable Should Point to the File Location of the PEM Certificate.
-* cert_mgmt_private_key: Options are 1-5 for Up to 5 Private Keys.
+* `cert_mgmt_private_key`: Options are 1-5 for Up to 5 Private Keys.
 Variable Should Point to the File Location of the PEM Private Key.

 #### Linux